Martin Roestenburg

 • Martinus Wouterus Roestenburg

-Roestenburg had already created several murals, paintings and religious sculptures for various Dutch churches when, in 1951, the Catholic Church brought him to New Zealand to produce stained glass windows in churches throughout this country.
+Roestenburg had already created several murals, paintings and religious sculptures for various Dutch churches when, in 1951, the Catholic Church brought him to New Zealand to produce stained glass windows in churches and secular buildings throughout the North Island.

 See also: